 I like where Killsquad is, and it’s got a whole lot of promise.
 The progression and customization are a bit limited, but as time goes on, this will improve surely.
 I enjoy it, but there are some quality-of-life things the game could use.
 This includes being able to kick players who idle/AFK, or the ability to have players jump-in mid-stage, should you not find enough players.
 That aside, it looks good, plays great, and the style of the characters is just awesome.
 I’m looking forward to seeing how Killsquad evolves through its Early Access.

-Project Witchstone is a living world sandbox RPG which draws inspiration from pen-and-paper games and will be heading to Playstation 4 and Xbox One in Q2 2020.
+Spearhead Games’ Project Witchstone is a living world sandbox RPG that draws inspiration from pen-and-paper games and will be heading to Playstation 4 and Xbox One in Q2 2020.
 It boasts unmatched freedom and a vibrant reactive world to explore.
 It will also be at Gamescom and PAX West.

 Wreckfest reveals a new character today, with Sherriff, the Crasher.
 They aren’t here to maintain law and order.
 Instead, they’re here to crash into anyone in their path and run them off the road.
 There is no compromise, only pain from Sherriff.
 Wreckfest launches on August 27th, with a 24-hour head start for anyone who pre-orders the game.
 There is also a huge update dropping on the 27th, with the following: